argonne-lcf/AR2023/_performancehighlights/connectomics.md

 # Performance Results
 Connectomics has done training and inference at scale on Aurora.
 One of the largest brain connectomics reconstructions was carried out ising 512 nodes of Aurora and showed more a more than twofold performance gain over what was achieved using the ALCF’s 44-petaplop Polaris system at similar scale.

+{% include media-img.html
+   source= "TestGraphAR23.png"
+   caption= "A single-GPU figure of merit problem used 33 million particles per GPU, and Intel PVC results are shown for both small (128) and large (256) General-purpose Register File (GRF) modes." credit= "-"
+%}

 # Impact

 This project aims to establish and refine the computational methods needed for fast routine brain mapping, building an end-to-end processing pipeline for extracting large scale connectomic information from nanometer-resolution serial-section EM image data sets of brain samples, providing huge benefits to the brain science and neuroimaging communities.
 The realization of an exascale data and computational pipeline for neuroscience could help revolutionize our understanding of brain function and pathology.
 Connectomics can help elucidate how even the smallest neurological changes contribute to diseases and disorders such as Alzheimer’s and autism, perhaps thereby providing a path to improved treatments.